 River Town Duo

 Philip Alejo, bass, and I have developed a repertoire of pieces for harp and bass, beginning with Francaix's Duo Baroque and then Latin American and Spanish songs both transcribed and composed for the duo.
 We find that the dynamics and timbre of the instruments compliment each other in a beautiful way, and we and have a lot of fun finding repertoire and playing together!
-We first performed together at the Mackinac Island Music Festival and in Petoskey, Michigan, and since have presented recitals together at the University of Arizona, University of Illinois, University of Wisconsin-Madison, Valparaiso University, University of Notre, Dame, St. Ambrose University, International Society of Bassists Convention, and the American Harp Society Institute, and the Kerrytown Concert House in Ann Arbor.
-We are currently pursuing a project to commission emerging composers for the instrumentation.
-The first collaboration was in summer 2014 with Caroline Shaw, whose work we premiered at the Illinois Summer Harp Class, and we are currently working with Hannah Lash to premiere her work in summer 2015.
+We first performed together at the Mackinac Island Music Festival, and have since presented recitals together at the University of Arizona, University of Illinois, University of Wisconsin-Madison, Valparaiso University, University of Notre, Dame, St. Ambrose University, International Society of Bassists Convention, the American Harp Society Institute, and the Kerrytown Concert House in Ann Arbor.
+We are currently recording pieces by emerging composers Caroline Shaw, Hannah Lash, Derick Evans, Evan Premo, Whitney Ashe, and Stephen Andrew Taylor that we commissioned for our duo.

 Noble Fowl Trio

-Struck by the unique texture and bell-like twang of three acoustic plucked instruments (harp; James Moore, guitar; Jeremy Harting, mandolin), the members of the Noble Fowl Trio came together at the Yale School of Music.
+Struck by the unique texture and bell-like twang of three acoustic plucked instruments (harp; James Moore, guitar; Jeremy Harting, mandolin), we formed the Noble Fowl Trio after playing chamber music together at the Yale School of Music.
 Our goals are to explore and expand the repertoire for this combination of instruments.
 Featured on WFMT Chicago's Relevant Tones in 2013.